MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 Congratulations on reaching this far!
 You have successfully coded an artificial neuron from scratch and trained it!!
 Awesome!!!

-Lets make functions for training and testing-
+Let's make functions for training and testing-

 ```
 import random